awsdocs/amazon-sns-developer-guide/doc_source/sns-tutorial-publish-message-with-attributes.md

 + [AWS SDK for Java](#publish-message-with-attributes-aws-java)
 + [AWS SDK for \.NET](#publish-message-with-attributes-aws-dot-net)

-## To Publish a Message with Attributes to an Amazon SNS Topic Using the AWS Management Console<a name="publish-message-with-attributes-aws-console"></a>
+## To publish a message with attributes to an Amazon SNS topic using the AWS Management Console<a name="publish-message-with-attributes-aws-console"></a>

-For detailed instructions on publishing a message with attributes to an Amazon SNS topic using the AWS Management Console, see [To Publish a Message to an Amazon SNS Topic Using the AWS Management Console](sns-tutorial-publish-message-to-topic.md#publish-message-to-topic-aws-console)\.
+For detailed instructions on publishing a message with attributes to an Amazon SNS topic using the AWS Management Console, see [To publish a message to an Amazon SNS topic using the AWS Management Console](sns-tutorial-publish-message-to-topic.md#publish-message-to-topic-aws-console)\.

-## To Publish a Message with Attributes to an Amazon SNS Topic Using the AWS SDK for Java<a name="publish-message-with-attributes-aws-java"></a>
+## To publish a message with attributes to an Amazon SNS topic using the AWS SDK for Java<a name="publish-message-with-attributes-aws-java"></a>

 1. Specify your AWS credentials\.
 For more information, see [Set up AWS Credentials and Region for Development](https://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/setup-credentials.html) in the *AWS SDK for Java 2\.x Developer Guide*\.